 The Trust Portfolio continues to reflect a well-seasoned portfolio that has good national geographic diversification.
 Future charge-offs in the Trust Portfolio and overall credit quality for the Trust Portfolio are subject to uncertainties which may cause actual results to differ from current and historical performance.
-These uncertainties could include the direction and changes in the bankruptcy law, the rate of unemployment, portfolio seasoning, interest rate movements and portfolio mix, among others.
+These uncertainties could include the trend and level of credit card loan delinquencies, changes in consumer behavior, bankruptcy trends and changes in the bankruptcy law, the rate of unemployment, portfolio seasoning, interest rate movements, and portfolio mix, among others.